Why do patients opt for private healthcare?

 Consultants may hold practising privileges at more than one hospital.
 In this situation, one hospital is required to lead the process and should be named in the practitioner's personal file.
 The formal application process is required for each hospital applied to, and a record of the number of practising privileges should be held at each hospital.

 If you’re a consultant working in the NHS, you are free to carry out private practice work in your non-NHS time, provided it is not viewed as competing with your main NHS employer.

 In today's NHS, non-NHS bodies are increasingly competing for NHS work, so a consultant could end up carrying out work for an organisation that competes with their NHS employer.
 This has resulted in confusion over the extent to which a consultant's implied 'duty of fidelity' to their NHS employer might restrict them.

 The consultant contract does not limit consultants from undertaking private practice on behalf of other parties.
 BMA legal opinion has interpreted the contract as restricting private practice work that could diminish overall NHS services, rather than those of a single employer.

 The contract anticipates that there may be a conflict with the employer's business activities, but it does not attempt to limit the private practice work that consultants can undertake.

 Consulting in a private hospital and referrals

 Some private hospitals state that the consultant who uses their consulting rooms and facilities will admit the patient to that private hospital for treatment.
-If, however, the consultant has not formally agreed this with the hospital then they are entitled to send patients to the facilities of their choice.
+If, however, the consultant has not formally agreed to this with the hospital then they are entitled to send patients to the facilities of their choice.

-Consultant have an overriding professional duty to treat patients in a hospital with the appropriate facilities and equipment.
+The consultant has an overriding professional duty to treat patients in a hospital with the appropriate facilities and equipment.